Take the last step in your Revenue Cycle

 One of the most significant changes impacting healthcare providers is the shift from third-party payers to patient responsibility…

 Increased patient responsibility is squeezing providers’ revenues and margins.
 The vast majority of patients are willing to pay what they owe but they also expect to get clear cost estimates up-front and flexible payment options.

 Ballooning subscriptions to HDHPs magnify the importance and urgency of verifying patients’ eligibility, estimating patients’ out-of-pockets costs…

 Read The Latest Posts From Our Blog: C&E Perspectives

-In our increasingly data-driven healthcare environment, effective financial management requires timely analysis of Key Performance Indicators (KPI).
+Leverage Patient Bad Debt to Increase Revenue and Yield In our increasingly data-driven healthcare environment, effective financial management requires timely analysis of Key Performance Indicators (KPI).
 But it’s essential to track the metrics that give you the most complete picture of your revenue cycle.
-Traditionally, healthcare finance executives looked at “days in A/R” and “aged receivables” to evaluate revenue cycle performance.
-While important, these KPIs… Read more »
+Traditionally, healthcare finance executives looked at “days in A/R” and “aged receivables”… Read more »